codepathDemoApp/CovidPass/README.md

 **Optional Nice-to-have Stories**

-* User can see how many devices nearby
-* User can see how mnay total exchanges today
 * User can see posible exposures
 * User can change language
 * User can use "hey Siri", or tap the back of your phone to add shortcuts